hasura/graphql-engine/console/README.md

 ### Development with Hasura GraphQL Engine

 [Dotenv](https://github.com/motdotla/dotenv) is used for setting environment variables for development.
-Create a `.env' file in the root directory (wherever package.json is).
-Sample`.env` file will look like below
+Create a `.env` file in the root directory (wherever package.json is).
+Sample `.env` file will look like below

 Sample environment variables: